khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-calls-to-action.md

 ### Styling and importance

-The most important feature should have the most noticeable CTA.
+The highest priority action should have the most noticeable CTA.

 When GitLab Duo is [off](https://docs.gitlab.com/ee/user/gitlab_duo/turn_on_off.html#turn-off-gitlab-duo-features), AI CTAs usually disappear, which can change how the page looks.
 If an AI action was the main CTA: